-The procedures recognized by the Register, including acceptance/rejection criteria, shall be submitted to the Register for review.
+The procedures and acceptance/rejection criteria in accordance with the standards shall be submitted to the Register for agreement.

-Manufacturers shall submit to the Register written procedures for non-destructive testing.
+Manufacturer shall submit to the Register written procedures for non-destructive testing.
 Nondestructive testing personnel shall be qualified and certified according to ISO 9712, ACCP or equivalent.
 Personnel qualification to an employer or responsible agency based qualification scheme as SNT-TC-1A may be accepted if the employer's written practice is reviewed and found acceptable and the level III is ASNT level III, ISO 9712 level III or ACCP professional level III and certified in the applicable method.
 Non-destructive testing operators shall be qualified to at least level II.